dOrgTech/the-graph-mutations-spec/README.md

 2. graph-node forwards request to VM
 3. Resolvers execute in the container
 4. A custom Web3 provider is used in the resolvers, which routes signature requests out of the VM, to the graph-node, to the client, and then back the other way once a signature is given.

+## *The Graph* Explorer Support
+Utilizing Server Side resolver execution, we can now support mutations within The Graph Explorer.